PlantsAndBuildings/PlantsAndBuildings.github.io/_posts/2017-10-16-decision-trees.md

 #### What are decision trees?

 It will be beneficial to discuss decision trees with respect to a real-life example.
-The runnign example in this blog post will be that of the [Titanic Challenge](https://www.kaggle.com/c/titanic) from the popular website [Kaggle](https://www.kaggle.com).
+The running example in this blog post will be that of the [Titanic Challenge](https://www.kaggle.com/c/titanic) from the popular website [Kaggle](https://www.kaggle.com).
 Basically, we're given a whole bunch of information about the passengers on board the famous Titanic - stuff like name, age, sex, number of children/spouse they were travelling with.
 And most importantly, we are given (for each of the passengers) whether they survived Titanic's sinking or not.
 We are then asked, given the same characteristics of some random passenger, to predict whether said passenger is likely to have survived the shipwreck or not.
 Capiche?
-The reader can familiarize himself with the challenge and the data [here](https://www.kaggle.com/c/titanic) - because it is just too much work for me to repeat it all in this blog post.
+The reader can familiarize himself with the challenge and the data [here](https://www.kaggle.com/c/titanic).

-Now that we have given an overview of the problem that we will attempt to solve, let us understant our strategy (atleast for this blog post) to attack the problem - decision trees.
+Now that we have given an overview of the problem that we will attempt to solve, let us understand our strategy (atleast for this blog post) to attack it - decision trees.
 Decision trees are fairly straightforward things to understand:

 - Each leaf node represents a decision or a classification.
-- Each internal node represents a attribute or feature to be tested.
+- Each internal node represents an attribute or feature to be tested.
 - Based on the feature to be tested, there are branches descending from each internal node.

 The following figure (taken from [here](https://medium.com/towards-data-science/decision-trees-in-machine-learning-641b9c4e8052)) represents one possible decision tree which uses three features/attributes (namely sex, age and sibsp) to predict the survival classification (Ie. died or survived).